 We complement the rigour of our academic programme with wider learning experiences through the internationally recognised Duke of Edinburgh’s International Award for young people over 13.5 years.
 Our school is a licensed Youth Engagement Society (YES) centre with International Award for Young People (IAYP) which offers the Award in India.
 The Award also provides an excellent platform to encourage students to participate in Community Service.
 Students have the opportunity to apply for age-appropriate level of the Award – Bronze/ Silver/ Gold – and in the process gain valuable experience in 4 specific areas: Physical recreation; Skills; Community Service; Adventurous Journey.
 For Gold level students have to complete a Residential Project in addition to participating in these four areas.
 Our teachers have been trained by IAYP as Award Leaders to support students in their pursuit of the Award.

 Sancta Maria Student Council is the voice of the student community.
 We firmly believe that every student’s opinions and ideas need to be heard, valued and responded to as they can provide fresh and different perspectives.
-The Student Council consists of representatives across the divisions including the Primary division.
+The Student Council consists of representatives from Primary, Middle and High School divisions.
 The members of the Council are elected at the beginning of the academic year.
-The Student Council is the friendly yet professional bridge between students and teaching community and suggests changes for the improvement of the school at large.
-The Council also takes on important responsibilities for key events and plays a significant role in working groups within the school.
+The Student Council is a friendly yet professional bridge between students and teaching community, and suggests changes for the improvement of the school at large.
+The Council also takes on important responsibilities for key events and plays a significant role in decision making within the school.

 Mindspark Math is AI powered adaptive learning programme in mathematics developed by Educational Initiatives and reviewed by researchers at Harvard, MIT and Stanford.
 The assessments adapt to each student’s individual learning pace and adjust questions to answer patterns.
 We offer Mindspark to students in Grades 1-8.
 Mindspark adapts itself to every student’s learning level and progressively questions students for a particular concept.
 If the student responds correctly, the following question is slightly difficult compared to the previous one which enables the student to self-learn the concept gradually and thoroughly.